jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 ---
 date: 2023-11-11 14:00:00 -0500
 article_type: Article
-title: 'Beyond the surface area of luck: Lady luck in 4-D'
+title: 'From 2-D for 4-D: Beyond the surface area of luck'
 permalink: /beyond-the-surface-area-of-luck/
 categories:
   - Stoic-Street-Smarts-Newsletter